BRITISH SCHOOL OF MARKETING INTERNATIONAL

 Anti-Bullying Policy and Procedures

-At British School of Marketing International we aim to provide a safe and disciplined studying environment where students can pursue their academic and personal goals displaying utmost respect for students of various ethnicities, members of staff and the community in which they live in.
-This policy outlines school procedures and responsibilities to prevent, eliminate and identify a bullying incident, which will not be tolerated by BSMI.
+At British School of Marketing International, we aim to provide a safe and disciplined studying environment where students can pursue their academic and personal goals displaying utmost respect for students of various ethnicities, members of staff and the community in which they live in.
+This policy outlines college procedures and responsibilities to prevent, eliminate and identify a bullying incident, which will not be tolerated by BSMI.

 This policy should be read in conjunction with the Safeguarding, Prevent and Equality Policy for students.